C0l0rChanger/C0l0rChanger/README.md

 -------------------

-☆THIS SHOULD BE COMMON SENSE BUT PLZ DONT HARRASS ME NOR COME AT ME W HATE☆
+☆THIS SHOULD BE COMMON SENSE BUT PLZ DONT HARRASS ME OR FLIRT☆

 To all my friends ; Ty for making me for who i am today, for sticking with me through thick n' thin even if I was a pain to be with I thank you all for being patient enough.